-5 - Table junction installation on Kiddicott to improve walkability of St Lawrence Green area and slow traffic further as Discussion with stakeholders highlights the importance of retaining bus layover and stopping in this it approaches slower neighbourhood roads and school crossing areas.
+5 - Table junction installation on Kiddicott to improve walkability of St Lawrence Green area and slow traffic further as Discussion with stakeholders highlights the importance of retaining bus layover and stopping in this location.
+Two options are therefore put forward.